 7 Common Student Loan Refinancing MisconceptionsOctober 16, 2020

 Refinancing is kind of like leveling up.
 After months or even years of working hard to become debt-free, you then gain access to a higher tier of borrowing – better terms, a lower interest rate or a smaller monthly payment.
-Many people have misconceptions about student loan refinancing, however, which keep them from taking advantage of the benefits that student loan refinancing has to offer.
+Many people have misconceptions about student loan refinancing, however, which keep them from taking advantage of student loan refinancing benefits.

 If you’re new to borrowing, it’s easy to get scared of changing anything about your loan repayment process – even if that means losing out on the money that refinancing can save you.
 Here are some of the most common student loan refinancing myths – and what you need to know instead.

 Don’t fall prey to the misconception that student loan refinancing is a lengthy, tedious process.
 In fact, refinancing student loans is usually very straightforward.
 You fill out an application and wait a couple of days for the lender to run your credit report and verify your personal information.
 Once that’s been completed, you’ll be presented with the refinance offers you qualify for.

 The total length of time from beginning to end should take a couple of weeks.
 This also depends on how quickly you respond to questions from the lender and provide any additional forms or information they request.